samurai715/316way-exercises/README.md

 # Coding Exercises

 This repository contains coding exercises from various sources.
-You will find all the exercises in the path:  316way-exercises/exercises/.

 Here's how to get started step by step.